 Although Surrey is in the lower levels of recorded crime in England, it can be threatening especially at night.
 Fear of crime can soon become a real problem, greater than the risk of actually becoming a victim of crime.

-Weto tackle incidents of anti-social behaviour.
-A graffiti team equipped with the latest removal equipment aims to remove all graffiti within two working days and racist graffiti within one.
+We act quickly to tackle incidents of Antisocial Behaviour.
+Our street cleansing team remove graffiti from highways and public land.
+We aim to remove, cover or obscure offensive graffiti within one working day of our team becoming aware of the issue.
 Abandoned cars will be removed as soon as practicable after checks on ownership have been completed, or immediately if they are in a dangerous condition.